Surgical Case Library

 Endocrine

-Papillary Thyroid Carcinoma following Postpartum Thyroiditis
+Papillary Thyroid Carcinoma following Postpartum Thyroiditis.

-Postpartum thyroiditis is the term used for patients who develop painless thyroiditis in the postpartum period...
+<p style="text-align: justify;"><strong>Postpartum thyroiditis is the term used for patients who develop painl...

 This case highlights the extremely rare occurrence of papillary thyroid carcinoma presenting during the thyrotoxic phase of postpartum thyroiditis.